khaors/geocompr/main.md

 R is a multi-platform, open source language and environment for statistical computing and graphics ([https://www.r-project.org/](https://www.r-project.org/)).
 With a wide range of packages R also supports advanced geospatial statistics, modeling and visualization.^[The integrated development environment (IDE) [RStudio](https://www.rstudio.com/) deserves mention here from a user perspective as it has made the interactive use of R more accessible].
 At its core R is an object-oriented, [functional programming language](http://adv-r.had.co.nz/Functional-programming.html) [@wickham_advanced_2014], and was specifically designed as an interactive interface to other software [@chambers_extending_2016].
-The latter also includes many 'bridges' to a treasure trove of GIS software, geolibraries and functions.
+The latter also includes many 'bridges' to a treasure trove of GIS software, 'geolibraries' and functions.
 <!-- todo - add this reference to ref(gis) -->
 It is thus ideal for quickly creating 'geo-tools', without needing to master lower level languages (compared to R) such as C, FORTRAN and Java (see section \@ref(software-for-geocomputation)).
 This can feel like breaking free from the metaphorical 'glass ceiling' imposed by GUI-based proprietary geographic information systems (see Table \@ref(tab:gdsl) for a definition of GUI).